khannatanmai/TranslationMemory/README.md

 `TMRetrieval-FULL-Optimised-Indexed.ipynb`
 - While pruning the search, instead of a Naive Search, an index is created from the preprocessed TM for faster search to prune Candidate Sentences and Edit Distance is run only on these Candidate Sentences.

+### Optimised TM with Ranking
+`TMRetrieval-FULL-Optimised-Ranking.ipynb`
+- After pruning the search, we rank the candidates based on how many content words match and we run Edit Distance only on the top 500 ranked candidate sentences.
+Fastest solution.
 ### Preprocessing
 `TMPreProcessing.ipynb`
 Converts to lowercase and creates a new TM Source with only Content Words.